3. Forecast Results

 We apply several mathematical models to help you choose the curve projection that best represents your data and users.
 The model is calculated using your chosen LTV data and allows you to extend these models to predict future values.
 We currently offer 3 curves to choose from:

 - Linear: Also called line-of-best fit, this is the most aggressive growth model and shows a straight-line growth rate.
 This most often occurs with a relatively flat retention curve and users are predictably returning to the app.
 The equation takes the form Y=aX + b.

-- Power: A linear regression with log transformation of both input and predictor data sets.
-Useful when there is a skew in early user behavior (e.g. a high user drop-off) or the lifetime changes in a non-linear rate.
+- Power: A non-linear power regression calculation.
+Useful when there is a skew in early user behavior (e.g. a user drop-off) or the lifetime changes in a non-linear rate.
 The equation takes the form Y=aX^b.

 Depending on the nature of the data, one model may be a better fit for the data than the others.
 We encourage you to explore and select the one that matches your needs.